cldwalker/boson/README.md

 * is more stable as its feature set is mostly frozen.
 * is used by rails and thus is guaranteed support for some time.
 * supports ruby 1.8.7.
+* can conveniently define an option across commands using class_option. boson may add this later.
 * TODO: I'm sure there's more

+## Converting From Thor

+* Change your requires and subclass from Boson::Runner instead of Thor.
+* Delete the first argument from `desc`.
+Usage is automatically created in boson.
+* Rename `method\_option` to `option`
+* `class\_option` doesn't exist yet but you can emulate it for now by defining your class option in a class method and then calling your class method before every command.
+See [vimdb](http://github.com/cldwalker/vimdb) for an example.

 ## Writing Plugins